Upcoming Classes

 Lodging: Lodging near the training site will be provided by MSP CTAU at no cost to the student.

-FINAL KNOWLEDGE EXAM: TBD
+DRE FINAL KNOWLEDGE EXAM:

 Exam Time: 0800 – 1600

-Location: TBD
+Date: TBD

-Questions: Questions may be directed to Senior Trooper Shawn Matthews via email at [email protected]
+Questions: Questions may be directed to Senior Trooper Shawn Matthews via email at [email protected].

 1-888-373-7888